Women and the Koran

 55:72 Wide-eyed, cloistered in pavilions.

 As it is for maidens and female facsimiles in Paradise, women in the here-and-now exist to serve men; for them, serving men is its own reward.
 When you find women and sex mentioned in the same verse, you will usually find Allah explaining how women are naturally drawn to men, that wanting to have sex with men is what they yearn for.
 This irrepressible longing to want to touch and be touched is why they must be restrained from their natural tendencies to seduce every man in sight and bring chaos to the orderly world of the Koran.

 Allah's Apostle said, "Evil omen is in the women, the house and the horse.”

 The Prophet said, "After me I have not left any affliction more harmful to men than women."

-A female can also be expected to lie about a sexual assault, for example, falsely accusing a man of attempted rape when in reality, she was the aggressor.
+In the Koran, it is females (married and unmarried) who lust after the naked male body and are almost always the sexual aggressor.
+They can also be expected to lie about sexual assault, for example, falsely accusing a man of attempted rape when, in reality, she initiated the act.
 From the story of Joseph in Egypt whose benefactor’s wife would have him sleep with her, by force, if necessary:

 12:25 They raced to the door, and she ripped his shirt from behind.
 When they met her husband at the door, she said: “What is the penalty of one who intended evil for your wife except imprisonment or severe punishment?”